oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 *Estimated Lab Time*: 15 minutes

 ### Objectives:
-* Learn how to use Speech Services within a DataScience notebook.
+* Learn how to use OCI speech within a DataScience notebook.

 ## **Data Science Prerequisites**

-Before you can start using Data Science, your tenancy administrator should set up the following networking, dynamic group, and policies.
+Before you can start using OCI data science, your tenancy administrator should set up the following networking, dynamic group, and policies.

 1. Create VCN and Subnets